Structured Random Models for Phase Retrieval with Optical Diffusers: Methods

-SMs are a class of reconstruction algorithms specific to the quadratic nature of phase retrieval.
-It aims to find the leading eigenvector of the following covariance matrix~\cite{luo2019optimal,ma2021spectral,maillard2021construction}:
+Spectral methods (SM) make for a class of reconstruction algorithms specific to the quadratic nature of phase retrieval.
+They aim to find the leading eigenvector of the covariance matrix~\cite{ma2021spectral,luo2019optimal,maillard2021construction}

-where $y_i$ is the $i$th element of the measurements $\measure$, $\mathbf{a}_i^\ctrans$ the $i$-th row of the sensing matrix $\sensing$, and $\mathcal{T}$ an increasing preprocessing function used to assign weights to outer products $\mathbf{a}_i \mathbf{a}_i^\ctrans$.
-The intuition is that each measurement $y_i$ represents the magnitude of the inner product between $\signal$ and $\mathbf{a}_i$, reflecting their covariance.
-A larger $y_i$ suggests that $\mathbf{a}_i$ is more aligned with $\signal$ and should be assigned a higher weight.
-Among all increasing preprocessing functions, the optimal one for Gaussian i.i.d. random phase retrieval has been derived as $\mathcal{T}(y) = \text{max}\{1 - 1/y, -b \}$, where $b > 0$ defines a lower bound for negative eigenvalues~\cite{luo2019optimal}.
-The covariance matrix is a second-order quantity which should provide a bias towards $\signal$ in its principal eigenvector.
-Although SM can be applied to any forward matrix configuration, theoretical and numerical studies have largely focused on the i.i.d. random case.
+where $y_i$ is the $i$th element of the measurements $\measure$, $\mathbf{a}_i^\ctrans$ the $i$th row of the sensing matrix $\sensing$, and $\mathcal{T}$ an increasing preprocessing function used to assign weights to the outer products $\mathbf{a}_i \mathbf{a}_i^\ctrans$.
+The intuition is that each measurement $y_i$ represents the magnitude of the inner product between $\signal$ and $\mathbf{a}_i$, and reflects their covariance.
+A larger $y_i$ suggests that $\mathbf{a}_i$ is more closely aligned with $\signal$ and should be assigned a heavier weight.
+Among all preprocessing functions, the optimal one for Gaussian i.i.d. random phase retrieval has been derived as $\mathcal{T}(y) = \text{max}(1 - 1/y, -b)$, where $b > 0$ defines a lower bound for negative eigenvalues~\cite{luo2019optimal}.
+The covariance matrix $\mathbf{M}_\mathcal{T}$ is a second-order quantity that should provide a bias towards $\signal$ in its principal eigenvector.
+Although SM can be applied to any forward-matrix configuration, theoretical and numerical studies have largely focused on the i.i.d. random case.

 In practice, the principal eigenvector is obtained through power iterations.
-Starting from a random initial guess $\hat{\signal}_0$, we iteratively apply the following formula:
+Starting from a random initial guess $\hat{\signal}_0$, we iteratively compute

 where $t$ is the iteration index.
-The additional term $2 b \hat{\signal}_t$ serves as regularization against negative eigenvalues.
-Compared to GD, SM is guaranteed to converge while gradient descent can be stuck in local minima.
+The trailing term $2 b \hat{\signal}_t$ serves as regularization against negative eigenvalues.
+While GD can be trapped in local minima, SM is guaranteed to converge to the original signal.